 - communicate effectively on multi-disciplinary teams to address diverse challenges, creating solutions that serve the general public.

-The program educational objectives are consistent with the University Mission, which is: "As California's capital university, we transform lives by preparing students for leadership, service, and success."
+The program educational objectives are consistent with the University Mission, which is: "As California's capital university, Sacramento State transforms lives by preparing students to lead, serve, and succeed."
 By preparing students to "ethically apply their hands-on, practice-oriented civil engineering education to succeed professionally," the program offers individuals the opportunity to realize their highest professional aspirations.
-This professional success is assured to continue by preparing students to "engage in lifelong learning through graduate education, professional development, and/or active involvement in professional organizations" .
+This professional success is assured to continue by preparing students to "engage in lifelong learning through graduate education, professional development, and/or active involvement in professional organizations".
 Through a contemporary civil engineering education that stimulates students to "communicate effectively on multi-disciplinary teams to address diverse challenges, creating solutions that serve the general public", the program provides an incredible opportunity for a career that provides an invaluable service to society.

 Student Learning Outcomes